coolbrewed/coolbrewed.github.io/README.md

-# coolbrewed.github.io
+# GitHub Pages test

-Test repo for deploying both a GitHub Pages site as well as a side branch for the same static HTML to be consumed on Plesk.
+Testing how to configure GitHub Pages and Plesk to play together.